 Teacher One: Solomon said, "I ask for a wise and understanding heart so I can judge wisely and know the difference between good and evil."

-According to the Bible, this speech pleased the Lord.
-So God said to him, "You haven't asked for . . . "
+This speech pleased the Lord.
+So God said to him, "You haven't asked for ..."